Dhrubaraj-Roy/Sales-Conversion-Optimization-Project/README.md

 ```

 ## :thumbsup: The Solution
-In order to build a real-world workflow for predicting the sales conversion on the ad_campaign (which will help make better decisions), it is not enough to just train the model once.
+In order to build a real-world workflow for predicting the Aprroved Conversion on the ad_campaign (which will help make better decisions), it is not enough to just train the model once.

 Instead, we are building an end-to-end pipeline for continuously predicting and deploying the machine learning model, alongside a data application that utilizes the latest deployed model for the business to consume.